 If you enrol in a Commonwealth supported place (CSP) your tuition fees are subsidised by the Australian Government.
-Under these proposed changes, the amount of money the Government provides RMIT (the Commonwealth contribution) for different courses will change in 2021.
+Under these changes, the amount of money the Government provides RMIT (the Commonwealth contribution) for different courses will change in 2021.
 This means the amount of money you will be charged (the student contribution) is also likely to change compared to the 2021 rate.

 Students studying courses in key growth areas will see reductions in their student contributions, including for science, engineering, health, architecture, education, nursing and mathematics, compared to 2020 fee rates.

 These changes will commence on 1 January 2021.